microsoft/ORBIT-Dataset/README.md

                             --classifier linear \
                             --context_video_type clean --target_video_type clutter \
                             --inner_learning_rate 0.1 --num_grad_steps 50 \
-                            --batch_size 24
+                            --batch_size 16
 ```
-Note, as above, it is possible to test on a GPU with less memory by reducing `--batch_size`.
+Note, like MAML, it is possible to test on a GPU with less memory by reducing `--batch_size`.

 # Pre-trained checkpoints